artodeschini/TaskService/README.md

 # TaskService
-A Simple RestFull Sample JEE
+A Simple RestFull Sample Quarkus

-In this sample I use JPA with MySQL / Glass fish / Java8 / JAX-RS / Xml / jQuery / Bootstrap / HTML5
+## In this sample I use:

+* Java 11
+* Quarkus
+* JPA / Panache with Postgres
+* JSON / XML
+* jQuery
+* Bootstrap 5
+* HTML5